AdvaithNair/clickbait/README.md

 # Clickbait

 Clickbait is a project where I will recommend trending YouTube videos to a user.
-I plan to use a bit of NLP to play around with content-based recommenders.
+I plan to use a bit of NLP to play around with content-based recommenders, microservices, Docker, and CI/CD.

 ## Technology Overview